NarendraSaurabh/RBC-Bank-Customer-Churn-Analysis/README.md

 Business Requirement Document

 Problem Statement:
-1. Despite the continuous efforts of RBC bank to attract and retain customers, the banking industry faces a persistent challenge in the form of customer churn, leading to financial losses and reduced customer satisfaction.
+1. Despite the continuous efforts of RBC Bank to attract and retain customers, the banking industry faces a persistent challenge in the form of customer churn, leading to financial losses and reduced customer satisfaction.
-2. It is advantageous for RBC bank to know what leads a client towards the decision to leave the company.
+2. It is advantageous for RBC Bank to know what leads a client towards the decision to leave the company.

 Project Objective: -
-1. The aim of this project is to analyse the customer churn rate for bank because it is useful to understand why the customers leave.
+1. this project aims to analyze the customer churn rate for the bank because it is useful to understand why customers leave.
-2. After Analysing we need to train a Machine Learning Model which can find the key factors that significantly influence the customer churn or attrition.
+2. After Analysing we need to train a Machine Learning Model which can find the key factors that significantly influence customer churn or attrition.
-3. In the end will choose the most reliable model that will attach a probability to the churn to make it easier for customer service to target right customer in order to minimize their efforts to prevent customer’s churn.
+3. In the end will choose the most reliable model that will attach a probability to the churn to make it easier for customer service to target the right customer to minimize their efforts to prevent customer churn.

 Project Overview:
 1. Churn refers to customers leaving a bank or discontinuing their banking services.
-2. Banking Churn Analysis is a process of studying customer behaviour in the banking industry to predict and understand customer attrition or churn.
+2. Banking Churn Analysis is a process of studying customer behavior in the banking industry to predict and understand customer attrition or churn.
 3. Banking Churn Modelling aims to identify patterns and factors that contribute to customer churn, enabling banks to take proactive measures to retain customers and improve customer satisfaction.

 Table of Contents: